 If a student shows promise of success in the field, but has an area of concern or has not completely met a criterion, the student may be admitted provisionally.
 The student must repair the deficiency within a mutually agreed upon period of time (usually one semester).

-To maintain good standing in the ATEP, students must maintain minimum GPA and other requirements listed below:
+To maintain good standing in the AT, students must maintain minimum GPA and other requirements listed below:

 - 2.5 minimum overall GPA